rhhe/rhhe.github.io/README.md

 ### Machine Learning

+### Heuristic algorithm

 ### C++
+1. jsoncpp: jsoncpp is very useful for parsing json format strings in c++.

 ### Python

 ### Good tools
+1. everything.
 <!--

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for